metafacture/metafacture-core/README.md

 `./gradlew clean check`

-To execute a Fix (embedded in a Flux) via CLI:

-`./gradlew :metafix-runner:run --args="$PWD/path/to.flux"`

 (To import the projects in Eclipse, choose `File > Import > Existing Gradle Project` and select the `metafacture-fix` directory.)

 ## Usage